 Ms P complained about noise from a nearby pub.
 She said that she was disturbed by loud music and people congregating outside the pub at closing time.

 Council officers were satisfied there was a statutory nuisance and served a noise abatement notice.
-It only covered noise from music, not noise from people.
+The notice only covered noise from music, not noise from people.
 Officers told Ms P that they would monitor the pub for breaches of the notice.

 Ms P continued to report noise issues but was not contacted by officers seeking evidence of a breach.
 When she complained to the council about the lack of action, it said that the abatement notice was too old to enforce.